-Let’s go back in time to March 30, 1922 when excitement ran high through Delta upon news the Royal Bank in Ladner had been robbed.
+Let’s go back in time to March 30, 1922 when excitement ran high through Ladner with news the Royal Bank had been robbed.

 Thieves had broken into the bank, which opened on Delta Street in 1904, overnight and a considerable amount of loot was stolen.

 They had taken bonds and securities valued up to $100,000 by breaking through the 18-inch brick wall into the vault.